sclaxton/ExpensifyGo/README.md

 In the end, I am really happy with what I came up with and hope you guys enjoy it as well!

+N.B.
+The HTML5 date picker is only supported in chrome, for this reason the app is most useable.
+One thing I would do given more time would be to add a jQueryUI date picker to remedy this.